arjanmeddens/SmallSat/scripts/README.md

 ### Sub-directory information:
 * The `DATA` and `EXPORTS` sub-directories contain relevant files that are `INPUT` and `OUTPUT` for the scripts in this folder.
 * The `calc_wv_index.r` is a function required for the `SmallSat_class_insect_disturb_23121.R` main script.
 The `calc_wv_index.r` function takes multiband imagery as `input`, calculates indices, and exports a multiband raster as `output`.
+* The `SmallSat_class_insect_disturb_23121.R` is the main script for this project and uses the workflow shown in the figure below.

 ### Image classification workflow: